Quantitative Investigations of Variation (AQA A Level Biology): Revision Note

 When comparing the results from different groups or samples, using a measure of central tendency, such as the mean, can be quite misleading

-For example, looking at the two groups below
+For example, looking at the two groups below:

-Group A: 2, 15, 14, 15, 16, 15, 14
+Group A: 2, 15, 14, 15, 16, 15, 14; mean = 13

-Group B: 1, 3, 10, 15, 20, 22, 20
+Group B: 1, 3, 10, 15, 20, 22, 20; mean = 13

 Worked Example

 A group of scientists wanted to investigate the effects of a specific diet on the risk of coronary heart disease.
 One group was given a specific diet for 8 weeks, while the other group acted as a control.
-After the 8 weeks scientists measured the diameter of the lumen of the main artery in the arm of the volunteers.
+After 8 weeks, scientists measured the diameter of the lumen of the main artery in the arm of the volunteers.
 The results of the experiment are shown in Table 1 below:

 [2 marks]

-Step one: find the full range of values included within the standard deviations for each data set
+Step one: Find the full range of values included within the standard deviations for each data set

 Experimental group before: 0.67 to 0.71mm